shellieD/dont-step-in-the-poo/README.md

 * Where an integer between 0 and 8 (not including 8) is expected, I have tested using a strings, numbers greater than 7, letters, symbols and no input.
 An issue was identified and fixed here and this is discussed in further details in the 'Issues' section.

 The app was deployed early on Heroku so I could see the final output as this differs from what is seen when running the program in the IDE.
-This meant I was able to make changes to the styling as I went along to ensure the best user experience possible was achieved.
+This meant I was able to make changes to the styling as I went along to ensure the best possible user experience was achieved.

-Once the game was 'finished' I submitted it for peer review in the Code Institue Slack Community.
+Once the game was 'finished' I submitted it for peer code review in the Code Institue Slack Community.
 A few small issues were brought to my attention, which were noted and tweaked and again, are discussed in further details in the 'Issues' section.

 #### Issues